April 9, 2015

 Michael created and was host and producer of the TurfnSport Radio Network.
 It was one of horse racing’s first Internet web casts dedicated to the sport.
 During its four-year run, Michael interviewed hundreds of guests in the industry including Hall of Famers Gary Stevens, Mike Smith, Julie Krone, Bill Shoemaker and “Bud” Delp.

-Michael is the horse racing columnist for www.VegasInsider, and his selections can also be found at www.PickShark.com.
+Michael is the horse racing columnist for www.VegasInsider, and covers horse racing at www.Oddsshark.com.
 He has appeared on dozens of radio shows throughout the country, and has been published in many horse racing and gambling magazines and websites, including www.foxsports.com and www.nbcsports.com.

 Michael can now be heard each Saturday morning at 11:00 eastern on "Off to the Races" on ESPN 950 in Richmond Va. and over the Internet at www.ESPN950am.com.

-Michael now resides in Florida with his wife Mary, who does not seem to mind the 70-hour work week he puts in handicapping, writing, and playing the ponies.
+Michael now resides in Florida where he puts in a 70-hour work week handicapping, writing, and playing the ponies.